Could your stress levels be making you more susceptible to catching a virus this cold and flu season?

 The bottom line is that if you are chronically stressed then you are already putting a strain on your body's resources; the very resources that you will need to support your immune system this cold and flu season.
 You can increase your resilience by reducing your (perceived) stress levels and making sure you are getting the nutrients your body needs.
 If you can reduce the impact of "that bug that's been going around the office" you’ll be back around that meeting room table, coffee in hand, waiting for that chronically late colleague in no time at all.

-What to get ready for the flu season?
+Want to get ready for the flu season?
 Why not book a 30-minute immune-boosting appointment and see what else you can do to support your stressed-out mind and body this flu season.

 If you're always sick and tired and want to break that never-ending cycle, then you might like to explore the Stress Less | Live More personalised health programs.